Second Italian War of Independence: Peace

+After the Battle of Solferino, a cease fire was agreed on 8 July.
+The two emperors met on 11 July at Villafranca di Verona and the armistice was signed on the following day - the Peace of Villafranca.

-Napoleon III signed the Villafranca Armistice with Austria in Villafranca for a combination of reasons.
+Napoleon III signed the armistice with Austria at Villafranca for a combination of reasons.
 The Austrians had retreated to the Quadrilateral, which would be very costly to overrun.
 His absence in France had made the country vulnerable to attack.
 His actions in Italy were being criticised in France.
 He did not want Cavour and Piedmont to gain too much power, mostly at the expense of his men.
 He feared involvement of the German states.
-Most of Lombardy, with its capital, Milan, except only the Austrian fortresses of Mantua and Legnago and the surrounding territory, was transferred from Austria to France, which would immediately cede the territories to Sardinia.
+Most of Lombardy, with its capital, Milan, excluding only the Austrian fortresses of Mantua and Legnago and the surrounding territory, was transferred from Austria to France, which would immediately cede the territories to Sardinia.
 The rulers of Central Italy, who had been expelled by revolution shortly after the beginning of the war, were to be restored.

-The agreement, made by Napoleon behind the backs of his Sardinian allies, led to great outrage in Sardinia-Piedmont, and Cavour resigned in protest.
-However, the terms of Villafranca were never to come into effect.
-Although they were reaffirmed by the final Treaty of Zürich in November, the agreement had become a dead letter.
-The Central Italian states were occupied by the Piedmontese, who showed no willingness to restore the previous rulers, and the French showed no willingness to force them to abide by the terms of the treaty.
+The agreement, made by Napoleon behind the backs of his Sardinian allies, led to great outrage in Piedmont-Sardinia, and Cavour resigned in protest.
+However, the Villafranca terms never took effect.
+Although they were reaffirmed by the final Treaty of Zürich in 11 November, the agreement had become a dead letter.
+The central Italian states were occupied by Piedmont, which would not restore the previous rulers, and France was unwilling to force them to do so.

 The Austrians were left to look on in frustration at the French failure to carry out the terms of the treaty.
-Austria had emerged triumphantly after the suppression of liberal movements in 1849, but its status as a great power on the European scene was now seriously challenged and its influence in Italy severely weakened.
+Austria had emerged triumphant after the suppression of liberal movements in 1849, but its status as a great power on the European scene was now seriously challenged and its influence in Italy severely weakened.

-The next year, with French and British approval, the Central Italian states (Duchy of Parma, Duchy of Modena, Grand Duchy of Tuscany and the Papal States) were annexed by the Kingdom of Sardinia, and France would take its deferred rewards of Savoy and Nice.
-The last move was vehemently opposed by Italian national hero Garibaldi, a native of Nice, and directly led to Garibaldi's expedition to Sicily, which would complete the preliminary Unification of Italy.
+As such, on 22 March 1860, with French and British approval, the United Provinces of Central Italy (including the Duchy of Parma, Duchy of Modena, Grand Duchy of Tuscany, and part of the Papal States) were annexed by the Kingdom of Sardinia, and France took its deferred rewards of Savoy and Nice.
+This latter move was vehemently opposed by Italian national hero Garibaldi, a native of Nice, and directly led to Garibaldi's expedition to Sicily, which would complete the preliminary Unification of Italy.
 The annexation of Nice to France caused the Niçard exodus, or the emigration of a quarter of the Niçard Italians to Italy, and the Niçard Vespers.

-During the war, Prussia had also mobilised 132,000 men in 1859 but never joined the fighting.
-The weaknesses laid bare during the mobilisation caused the Prussian Army to initiate military reforms, which were the base for its superiority and rapid victories against Austria in 1866 and France in 1870-71, which led to a united Germany under Prussian dominance.
+During the war, Prussia also mobilized 132,000 men, but never joined the fighting.
+The weaknesses laid bare during the mobilization caused the Prussian Army to initiate military reforms.
+These reforms were the basis for Prussia's rapid victories over Austria in 1866 and France in 1870-71, which led to a united Germany under Prussian dominance.